huaweicloud/terraform-provider-huaweicloud/website/docs/d/images_image_v2.html.markdown

 * `owner` - (Optional) The owner (UUID) of the image.

-* `properties` - (Optional) a map of key/value pairs to match an image with.
-    All specified properties must be matched.

 * `size_min` - (Optional) The minimum size (in bytes) of the image to return.

 * `size_max` - (Optional) The maximum size (in bytes) of the image to return.

 * `sort_direction` - (Optional) Order the results in either `asc` or `desc`.

 * `sort_key` - (Optional) Sort images based on a certain key.
+Must be one of "name", "container_format", "disk_format", "status", "id" or "size".
    Defaults to `name`.

 * `tag` - (Optional) Search for images with a specific tag.

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
-Defaults to "private".
+Defaults to `private`.

 ## Attributes Reference